auto translate

 The original Lissajous patterns were based on musical tones

 The original Lissajous patterns way back in the nineteenth century were generated by bouncing light off mirrors attached to tuning forks playing musically related pitches.
-You get the simple Lissajous patterns when the frequencies are at small integer ratios to each other, e.g. 2 : 3 etc.
+You get simple Lissajous patterns when the tuning forks play pure harmonies - with the frequencies at small integer ratios to each other, e.g. 2 : 3 etc.

 Pure interval ratios sound pleasant in music